irizkyw/Graduation-Accident-Detection/README.md

 ### Dataset

 You can contribute to improving the scalability and accuracy of the model by sharing relevant datasets.
 Any dataset related to vehicle accidents, damage severity, or vehicle images can help enhance the performance and robustness of the system.
-To contribute, you can visit [assets folder](https://github.com/irizkyw/Graduation-Accident-Detection/tree/main/assets), or feel free to contact us for further collaboration and dataset sharing.
+To contribute, you can visit [released page](https://github.com/irizkyw/Graduation-Accident-Detection/releases/tag/1.0), or feel free to contact us for further collaboration and dataset sharing.
 ### Installation

 1. Clone the repository: